HDRider1/Week-11-Homework-Network-Security/Unit 11 Submission File_ Network Security Homework.md

 1. Name and define two ways an IDS connects to a network.

    Answer 1: **_`Network-based Intrusion Detection System (NIDS) → Monitors traffic at network level from all devices going in and out.
-It performs analysis on the traffic looking for patterns and abnormal behaviors upon which a warning is sent.`_**
+It performs analysis on the traffic looking for patterns and abnormal behaviors upon which a warning is sent.
+(Network TAP (Test Access Port): A hardware device that provides access to a network.
+Network TAPs transmit both send and receive data streams on separate dedicated channels simultaneously, guaranteeing that all data arrives at the monitoring device in real time.)`_**

    Answer 2: **_`Host-based Intrusion Detection System (HIDS) → Monitors the entire network for system data and looks for malicious activity on an individual host.
 It can take snapshots, and if they change over time maliciously, an alert is raised.
-It also analyzes the changes management in the operating system logs, files, as well as the software and much more.`_**
+It also analyzes the changes management in the operating system logs, files, as well as the software and much more. ((SPAN/Mirrored Port) SPAN Port (Switched Port Analyzer) also known as Port Mirroring sends a mirror image of all network data to another physical port, where the packets can be captured and analyzed.)`_**

 2. Describe how an IPS connects to a network.